 Sabrina Nelson was born in the late 60's during the riots in Detroit Michigan.
 She is a painter by degree from Detroit’s College for Creative Studies.
-Influenced by Yoruba Religion as well as Eastern and African Philosophy her work is a combination of spirit, motion and intimacy.
-Not limited by 2 dimensions the scope of her work also includes sculpture, objects and installations.
+Influenced by Yoruba Religion as well as Eastern and African Philosophy.
+The work is a combination of spirit, motion and intimacy, not limited by 2 dimensions the scope of her work also includes sculpture, objects and installations.

 Sabrina has been a professional artist for over 35 years and an educator for nearly as long.
 As a studio art teacher at the Detroit Institute of Arts, she lectures and preformed artist demonstrations.
 She is also on the staff for the College for Creative Studies where she works hard at motivating and preparing students to pursue an art degree in Detroit.